IRA FAQs - Rollovers and Roth Conversions

 - Same trustee transfer – If your traditional and Roth IRAs are maintained at the same financial institution, you can tell the trustee to transfer an amount from your traditional IRA to your Roth IRA.

 A conversion to a Roth IRA results in taxation of any untaxed amounts in the traditional IRA.
 The conversion is reported on Form 8606, Nondeductible IRAs.
-See Publication 590, Individual Retirement Arrangements (IRAs), for more information.
+See Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), for more information.